VoltCruelerz/OwlMarble-Magic/feats/feats.md

 You have learned to shroud your weapon in a sheathe of wind, granting you the following benefits while wielding a weapon that deals Slashing damage:

 - When you make a melee attack with the requisite weapon on your turn, you project a cutting wave of wind from the blade, increasing the reach of the attack by 5 times your proficiency bonus.
 On a hit, the target takes an additional 1d4 Thunder damage.
-    - If the target hasa a fly speed, it is reduced by 30 until the beginning of your next turn.
+    - If the target has a a fly speed, it is reduced by 30 until the beginning of your next turn.
 This effect does not stack.
 - You can cast the Mage Hand spell without components, which takes the form of a small whirlwind.
 - When you are attacked with a ranged weapon attack, you can use your Reaction to impose disadvantage on the attack.